abhishek-kumar-code/Redfish_Public/Specification.md

 * Irrespective of which users/ privileged context was used to start an async task the information in the status object shall be used to enforce the privilege(s) required to access that object.

 #### Event Subscriptions

-* The Redfish device shall encrypt event data when there is [Sensitive Data](#sensitive-data) in the event data object before pushing it

 * The Redfish device may verify the destination for identity purposes before pushing event data object to the Destination